leffjesh/arcgis-toolbox-uniqueIDgenerator/README.md

 Setup:

+Download all a files locally into the same directory.
 In ArcGIS right-click in ArcToolbox window and select "Add Toolbox".
 Then navigate to the *.pyt file included in this repository and you will have access to this tool.
+The .pyt file must be in the same directory as the .xml files.